 )

-Additionally, we can plot wind speed and direction over time for weather station data.
+Additionally, you can plot wind speed and direction over time for weather station data.

-# Plot a windrose showing the wind speed and direction for a station
+# Plot a windrose showing wind speed and direction for a station.

 # Example data